Have you ever wondered, “What do I write in a LinkedIn connection request?”

 The Logic of the Invitation

-He says, “I add common connections’ names and my mobile number to add relevance and validity to the request.
+“I add common connections’ names and my mobile number to add relevance and validity to the request.
 I get about a 90% acceptance rate and no IDKs.”

-A 90% success rate is amazing!
+A 90% success rate is fantastic!

 BTW, IDK stands for “I Don’t Know.”
 If you rack up too many of them from people you invite, you can end up in LinkedIn Jail.